Evidence of Insurability: Everything You Need to Know

 - Your name, date of birth, and Social Security number

 - Your most recent pulse and blood pressure information

 - Your most recent EKG, blood test, and urinalysis results, if applicable

 - Medical treatment history

 - Any ongoing treatment you are receiving, including the name of the treatment provider and what the treatment is for

 Keep in mind that the insurer may request additional information after reviewing your EOI, including the disclosure of your medical records.
 If this is the case, the insurer will also send a letter requesting such information from your physician’s office.
 However, you will need to consent to the release of your records before the physician’s office will provide such records to your insurer.
 Be mindful that there is an exception to this rule; particularly, if you deny the disclosure of such forms, the insurer can still deny you the additional coverage you are seeking.
 The insurer may even request that you take additional medical tests, in which you will take the tests and that specific physician’s office will report the results to the insurer.

 If you are ultimately denied additional coverage from the insurer, you can appeal the decision in writing, providing an explanation as to the reason your request should not have been denied.
 You may also provide your insurer with additional medical records to assist them in making a more favorable decision.

 If you would like to learn more about Evidence of Insurability, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.